Banzai (TV series): Characters

 The show's MC, Mr Banzai, played by opera singer Masashi Fujimoto, does not speak except for saying and singing the word "Banzai" in different ways.
 Mr Banzai acts as referee for many of the contests, directing participants to begin by solemnly clapping his hands and emitting a kiai.

 Other regular contributors include Mr Shake-Hands Man played by Ryozo Kohira who tries to maintain a handshake with people for as long as possible.
 He was later replaced when he became too well known with Mr Shake-Hands Man 2 (played by Japanese-American actor Tadao Tomomatsu), who did the same thing, although his role was mainly with celebrities.

 There is also Lady One Question played by non-professional Shizuka Hata, who poses as a celebrity reporter, asks a single interview question and then stares silently at the interviewee.
 In both of these segments, viewers are invited to bet on how long it takes the celebrity to put a stop to the ruse.
-Often appearing between segments is Mr Cheeky Chappie (Jit Loi Chong), wiggling his spectacles and grinning.
+Often appearing between segments is Mr Cheekie Chappie (Jit Loi Chong), wiggling his spectacles and grinning.
 Voiceovers are provided by Burt Kwouk and Eiji Kusuhara.